vdm-io/Joomla-Component-Builder/README.md

 + You can change/improve existing field types and add more.
 + Line numbers to show where in compiler was the code build.
 + You can improve the component since all code are open-source.
-+ You need only pay us once and use the component forever.
++ Free updates for the lifetime of the project.
 + You can dynamically add internal help structures to all component.
 + There is no limitations on how big or how much you want to build (server limitation only).
 + This is a complete factory kind of component that functions like a deployment hub.